matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 }

 export default async function (hre: HardhatRuntimeEnvironment) {
-  const provider = new Provider(hre.config.zkSyncDeploy.zkSyncNetwork);
+  const provider = new Provider("https://zksync2-testnet.zksync.dev");
   const emptyWallet = new Wallet(EMPTY_WALLET_PRIVATE_KEY, provider);

   // Obviously this step is not required, but it is here purely to demonstrate that indeed the wallet has no ether.